CobaltFusion/DebugViewPP/README.md

 Consider this use case:

-If you want to have auto scoll on, but some high frequeny messages are annoying you, but you cannot exclude them because they help you diagnose your event when it occurs, try this:
+If you want to have auto scroll on, but some high frequency messages are annoying you, but you cannot exclude them because they help you diagnose your event when it occurs, try this:

 Use two views, one where the diagnostic messages are filtered and autoscroll is on, and one where the messages are included (and maybe highlighted), next turn on the 'link views' feature.